Pump failures in frac equipment typically don’t happen overnight. They build up over time.

 - Inspect what can be seen of the main bearings, frame, etc. for abnormal signs of damage, debris, etc.

-As you perform these maintenance tasks and an unknown problem with your pumps arise, our service technicians can be dispatched to your jobsite anywhere in the world.
+As you perform these maintenance tasks and an unknown problem with your frac pumps arises, our service technicians can be dispatched to your jobsite anywhere in the world.
 Our experts are able to deploy advanced troubleshooting measures, uncover the issue and repair onsite.
-From power and fluid end inspections and repairs, to hands-on training: we have you covered.
+From power and fluid end inspections and repairs to hands-on training, we have you covered.

 Learn More